Skip to content

 How is child support calculated in Iowa?

-Iowa uses the Income Shares model.
-Both parents' net incomes are combined, and a basic child support obligation is determined from the state guidelines schedule.
+Iowa uses the Income Shares model under Iowa Code § 598.21B.
+Both parents' net incomes are combined, and a basic child support obligation is determined from the 2026 guidelines schedule.
+The schedule covers combined net incomes from $0 to $25,000/month.
 Each parent pays their proportional share based on their percentage of the combined net income.
-Adjustments are made for health insurance, child care costs, and parenting time.

 What income is used for Iowa child support?